Menomonie, Wisconsin: History

 Lockwood and Rolette sold their original operation to James Green in 1841, who turned over the deed to William Black in 1842.
 In 1846, William Wilson and John Holly Knapp jointly purchased the mill, naming it Black & Knapp Mill.
 Wilson and his family settled in the area, eventually building what is now the Wilson Place Museum in 1859.
 Wilson founded the city of Menomonie and became its first mayor in 1882, as well as a Wisconsin State Senator.

 Captain Andrew Tainter and Henry L. Stout acquired 1/3 interest in Wilson and Knapp's company, forming Knapp, Stout & Co. in 1853, the company that would come to define the town for generations.
 Tainter was a silent partner, whose duties included shipping lumber down to the Mississippi River and returning with supplies.
 By 1873, Knapp, Stout & Co. had become the world's largest lumber corporation.
 In 43 years, its output grew from 100,000 to 5,706,602 feet of lumber.
-It had 1,200 employees and owned 115,000 acres of pine forest.
+It had 1,200 employees and owned 115000 acres of pine forest.
 The post office was moved to the site of the Knapp, Stout & Co.
 Company in 1855, with Wilson as postmaster.

 Menomonie was incorporated as a city in 1882.

 The Mabel Tainter Memorial Building, a local landmark, was built in 1890 and dedicated on July 3, 1890, by Tainter in honor of his daughter Mabel, who had died in 1886 at the age of 19.
 In 1891, Wisconsin State Senator James Huff Stout, son of Henry L. Stout, founded a manual training school, the first of several educational enterprises he launched in Menomonie.
-These educational programs were combined into the Stout Institute in 1908, and still stand as the University of Wisconsin–Stout.
+These educational programs were combined into the Stout Institute in 1908, and still stand as the University of Wisconsin–Stout Polytechnic.

-In 1901, the water mill shut down and Knapp, Stout & Co. closed operations in the area.
+In 1901, the water mill shut down, and Knapp, Stout & Co. closed operations in the area.
 The Wisconsin Power Company and Submerged Electric Motor Co. acquired some of the company's facilities, the latter to house the world's first outboard motor factory.
-In 1902, the Wilson-Weber Lumber Company took over retail operations of the Knapp, Stout & Co.
+In 1902, the Wilson-Weber Lumber Company took over the retail operations of the Knapp, Stout & Co.
 That same year, Menomonie founded the nation's first agricultural high school, the Dunn County School of Agriculture and Domestic Economy.

 Geography

+The city sits on the boundary of the Central Plain and Western Upland topographies of the state's official geographic regions.
+Ecologically, it is located within the northern reaches of the Wisconsin Department of Natural Resources' Western Coulees and Ridges landscape.
+Native vegetation primarily consists of mixed hardwood forests with occasional pine stands, interspersed by oak savannas, while wetlands are common in riparian or low areas.
+Menomonie is physically located near the confluence of Wilson Creek with the Red Cedar River, a principal tributary of the Chippewa River which ultimately flows into the Mississippi River.
+According to the United States Census Bureau, the city has an area of 15.47 sqmi, of which 13.69 sqmi is land and 1.78 sqmi is water.
 Menomonie is located at (44.879, −91.918).

-According to the United States Census Bureau, the city has an area of 15.47 sqmi, of which 13.69 sqmi is land and 1.78 sqmi is water.

-Menomonie is along Interstate 94, State Highway 25 (which serves as the main north–south thoroughfare through town), State Highway 29, U.S. Highway 12, and Dunn County Road B.